p-sun/Shadertoy-to-LensStudio-Conversion-Guide/README.md

 <img src="https://github.com/user-attachments/assets/9ca50187-c3bd-465b-9860-1877520ae126" width="600">

-3. Convert the Shadertoy code into [Shadertoy to Code Node (Improved!)](https://codepen.io/PaigeSun/full/ExBYPVQ).
+3. Convert the Shadertoy code into Code Node code using [Shadertoy to Code Node (Improved!)](https://codepen.io/PaigeSun/full/ExBYPVQ).
 In the Shader Graph in Lens Studio, paste that code into the Code Node.

 ```glsl
 // The shader output color